paprzyby/paprzyby/README.md

     </tr>
     <tr align="center">
       <td><a href="https://github.com/paprzyby/minishell">Minishell</a></td>
-      <td>A simplified shell with pipes, redirections, and built-in commands.</td>
+      <td>A simplified Bash implementation with pipes, redirections, and built-in commands.</td>
     </tr>
     <tr align="center">
       <td><a href="https://github.com/paprzyby/so_long">so_long</a></td>